How to take the Ferry from Playa Del Carmen to Cozumel

 Getting from the mainland to Cozumel is relatively pretty simple on the Cozumel ferry.
 Here is all the information you need to know to make your trip easy.
 (See also our video below!)

-There are now three companies that service the crossing.
+There are now two companies that service the crossing.
 Click on the names to go to their websites.
-The three Cozumel ferry companies are :
+The two Cozumel ferry companies are :

 All boats are similar.
 All of the ferry companies have kiosk near the ferry pier.
 Most people just show up and take whatever boat is leaving next.
 You can buy one way or round trip tickets.
-There is no discount it just saves you from getting in line again to buy another one.
 We recommend just getting a one way ticket and then buy a ticket when you are ready to come back.
 That way you are not waiting for a ferry that you already bought a return ticket for or trying to catch a certain time ferry.

 How much does the Cozumel ferry cost?

-The Cozumel ferry cost about 135-167 pesos each way.
-Prices vary a little.
-Since there is a third company now the prices have been changing a little.
-But basically they are all about the same price and convenience of what boat is leaving next is going to be the deciding factor.
+The Cozumel ferry cost about 220 pesos one way or 400 pesos round trip.
+Basically both are all about the same price and convenience of what boat is leaving next is going to be the deciding factor.

 What are the child prices for the Cozumel ferry?

-Children 2 years old up until 12 years old get about 50% off the adult ticket.
+Children 2 years old up until 12 years old are 140 pesos one way or 260 round trip.

-One big money saving tip is for locals with proof of ID on Barcos Caribe, it is only 69 pesos each way.
+One big money saving tip is for locals with proof of ID is get a local ticket price.

 What time do the ferries go to Cozumel?